tls-attacker/SSH-Attacker/README.md

 # SSH-Attacker

-A framework for automated analysis of SSH
+A framework for automated analysis of the SSH protocol.

 SSH-Attacker is a Java-based framework for analyzing SSH libraries.
 It is able to send arbitrary protocol messages in an arbitrary order to the SSH peer, and define their modifications using a provided interface.
 This gives the developer an opportunity to easily define a custom SSH protocol flow and test it against his SSH library.